The BIMe Dictionary

 - French Language Editor: Mr. Patrick Riedo of ObjectifBIM, France

-- Arabic Language Editors: Mr. Omar Selim (Editor, Qatar) and the following co-Editors from the BIMarabia team: Ms. Sonia Ahmad, Ms. Najwa Hassan, Mr. Motasem Albanna, and Mr. Ahmad Lutfi
+- Arabic Language Editors: Mr. Omar Selim (Editor, Egypt) and the following co-Editors from the BIMarabia team: Ms. Sonia Ahmed, Ms. Najwa Hassan, Mr. Motasem Albanna, and Mr. Ahmad Lutfi

 - Lithuanian Language Editor: AProf.
-Vladimir Popov of Vilnius Gediminas Technical University, Lithuania
+Vladimir Popov (Editor) and AProf.
+Tatjana Grigorjeva (co-Editor) of Vilnius Gediminas Technical University, Lithuania

 - Russian Language Editor: Ms. Marina Korol of Concurator, Russian Federation